perkbox/backend-challenge/README.md

 Please include setup instructions in your repository so we can run your service locally.

+#### Using this Repository as a GitHub Template

+This repository is set up as a GitHub template.
+To create your own copy of this project:

+1. Click the green **"Use this template"** button at the top of the repository page on GitHub.
+2. Select **"Create a new repository"**.
+3. Fill in your new repository details (name, description, visibility, etc.).
+4. Click **"Create repository from template"**.
+5. Clone your new repository to your local machine and follow the setup instructions below.

 ## Submission

 Please submit your solution as a link to a public repository (GitHub, GitLab, etc.).
 Your repository should include: